A Turtle's Tale: Sammy's Adventures: Reception

 Sammy's Adventures received mixed reviews from critics and audiences.

 Sandie Angulo Chen of Common Sense Media rate the film three stars out of five, stating that the film's "noticeable improvement to Stassen's other historical drama Fly Me to the Moon."
 She also notes that the story is "more accessible to kids," the characters are "better developed," and the messages aren't as "preachy."
 She said about the film is too similar to Pixar's Finding Nemo, but, in conclusion, "it may not be Pixar, but it's a surprisingly educational pick for younger kids with a curiosity about the sea."
 Peter Bradshaw of The Guardian rated the film two stars out of five, writing that the film comparison of Finding Nemo, "of which its visuals and script are a feeble copy, it looks underpowered and the voice-work is often a bit laboured."
 He also wrote that the film's message is "laudable" for "something earnest, lifeless and school-projectish about the whole affair."
 Beth Cook of The Mancunion wrote of the film that the animation is "unparalleled."
 She criticised that the film's "lack of direction almost ruins what otherwise could plausibly be described as an 'emotional rollercoaster'," initially rapid pace of the film, and "annoyingly rushed" ending.
 She also notes that the message of the film is "irritatingly moral undertone."

+Legacy

 Sequel

 A sequel to the film, entitled A Turtle's Tale 2: Sammy's Escape from Paradise, also known as Sammy's Great Escape in the UK, was released in Belgium on 15 August 2012.

+Television series

+A spin-off TV series called Sammy & Co premiered in France on M6 in September 2014.
+Netflix later acquired the show for eight years from 2015 until its eventual removal from the platform in March 2023.

 Home media

-This film was released on Blu-ray and DVD in the US in 3 April 2012 by Vivendi Entertainment.
+This film was released on Blu-ray and DVD in the US on 3 April 2012 by Vivendi Entertainment.